aiven/aiven-docs/docs/products/clickhouse/concepts/clickhouse-query-cache.md

 sidebar_label: Query cache
 ---

-Aiven for ClickHouse® provides a query cache mechanism that helps improve query performance by caching intermediate or final query results.
+If multiple identical queries are run simultaneously, Aiven for ClickHouse® query cache allows to process only one instance of the query and returns the result to all clients.

 ## How it works

+Aiven for ClickHouse provides a query cache mechanism that helps improve query performance by caching intermediate or final query results.

 With the Aiven for ClickHouse query cache enabled, SELECT queries are computed only once, and further executions of the same query are served directly from the cache.
 If the result